esheldon/wq/README.md

 Requirements sent using -r will over-ride those in the job file.
 For a list of available requirements fields, see the Requirements sub-section.

+### Putting Jobs in the Background

+You may want to submit a large number of jobs at once.
+This is most convenient if the jobs go into the background.
+The best way to do this is using nohub and redirecting the output to a file.

+    nohub wq sub job_file > jobfile.wqlog 2> jobfile.wqerr &

+You should redirect the output becuase otherwise it will just go to a file called nohup.out in your current working directory.
+You can of course put both stderr/stdout in the same file using &> jobfile.wqlog &

+### Getting an interactive shell on a worker node.

+For an interactive shell, just use "bash" or your favorite shell as the command.
+If you need the display for graphics, plotting, etc. make sure to send the X requirement.  e.g.

+    wq sub -c bash
+    wq sub -r "X:1" -c bash

 ###  Job Files

 The job files and requirements are all in YAML